Table of Contents

 South America: The Rim and the Interior Challenge

-South America’s wealth distribution closely follows its physical geography.
-Economic activity is overwhelmingly concentrated along the continent’s periphery.
-The southern cone, particularly Brazil’s southeast (São Paulo, Rio de Janeiro) and Argentina’s Pampas region (Buenos Aires), is the agricultural and industrial powerhouse.
-Chile benefits from its long coastline and abundant mineral wealth (copper) in the Andes.
+South America’s wealth distribution closely follows its physical geography, with economic activity overwhelmingly concentrated along the continent’s periphery.
+The southern cone, especially Brazil’s southeast (São Paulo and Rio de Janeiro) and Argentina’s Pampas region (Buenos Aires), serves as the agricultural and industrial powerhouse.

 Oceania and the Polar Regions: The Extreme Geographies